Stocks Rise as Investors Hope for Trade Progress

 Exports from the Southeast Asian city-state have dropped more than 9% since the start of the year, and analysts at Maybank, a local investment bank, warned that even if a trade were struck soon, its effects might only materialize in the final quarter of this year.

-Write to Paul J. Davies at paul.davies@wsj.com and Asjylyn Loder at asjylyn.loder@wsj.com
+Write to Asjylyn Loder at asjylyn.loder@wsj.com and Paul J. Davies at paul.davies@wsj.com